Fly Upper Computer Installation and Usage Guide

 - Solution:

-- Temporary solution: Use a rubber band to reinforce the connection between the card body and the slot.
+- Temporary Solution: Use a rubber band to strengthen the connection between the card body and the slot

 Device Maintenance Guide